 Over the years, I’ve received questions in high volumes about my Audio Technica ES-series headphones and thought it was time to write an article about them.

-The following page is a chronicling of my experiences with repairing my set of Audio Technica ATH-ESW10JPN headphones.
+The following page chronicles my experiences with repairing a set of Audio Technica ATH-ESW10JPN headphones.
 The original owner took very poor care of them and I’ve decided to repair them to the best of my abilities.

 After this, I will detail the sound characteristics of each model of the ES/W series from Audio Technica on the following pages of this article.
 If you don’t care about the Art involved in the traditional lacquering of the ESW10JPN, skip this section.
 It is quite long and filled with a lot of subjective experiences.